-People hear Connecticut and they think white picket fences and tee-ball games.
-Bridgeport is the ninth most dangerous city in the United States, according to CNN.
-I grew up in that environment where all the people I looked up to—uncles, cousins—were in and out of jail.
+Carlos: People hear Connecticut and think white picket fences and tee-ball games.
+Actually, Bridgeport is the ninth most dangerous city in the United States.
+All the people I looked up to—uncles, cousins—were in and out of jail.
 My father passed away.
 I was doing things in the streets that were really bad.
 I got kicked out of school.
-Really, I was in a treacherous situation.
+Really, I was in a dangerous situation.

 But by the time I got to college, I was burned out, mentally.
-I disliked football, but I did it because I knew that was my way out, to get an education.
-I got out of my environment, but I realized I still had family, and I was dealing with their problems and dealing with my own problems.
-The politics of football are exhausting, but I stayed with it.
+I disliked football, but I persevered because I knew football was my ticket to college.
+I didn’t have anyone to pay for college, so I had no choice.
+So I stayed with it.
 I felt like I owed it to my family and myself to keep at it.
-I don’t have anyone to pay for college, so I had to do it.

 In the NFL, if you get injured, they cut you and bring on other people.
-I got injured, and I recovered from it, but I got the opportunity to go on America’s Next Top Model, and that worked out for the best.
+I got injured.
+While I was recovering, I got the opportunity to be on America’s Next Top Model, and that turned out for the best.
 I never looked back.
-It’s a whole other struggle trying to make it in the NFL.

-Yes, depending on what personality you have.
-I’m kind of numb to a lot of things because of the way I was brought up, and football.
+Carlos: Yes, depending on what personality you have.
+I’m kind of numb to many things because of football.
 We get critiqued hard in football, cussed out, kicked, whatever.
 When it comes to modelling, and someone tells you you’re this and that, it rolls off me.
 I have thick skin.
-A lot of the other contestants who weren’t raised like that, or weren’t in sports, they take it a whole different way, and it breaks them down.
+A lot of the other contestants who weren’t in sports, they take criticism a whole different way, and it breaks them down.
 Mentally, some of them don’t recover from it.
-The modeling industry as a whole is a hard industry for people who are not like me because criticism is a constant.
+The modeling industry as a whole is a hard industry for some people because criticism is a constant.
 Models constantly get criticism.

-I would tell myself to educate myself about credit, and no more tattoos.
-A lot of people that grow up in situations like I did, urban America, we do not receive any education on how important good credit is.
+Carlos: I would tell myself two things: educate myself about credit and no more tattoos.
+A lot of people that grow up in situations like I did, urban America, we do not receive any education on the importance of good credit.
 It really sets you up for life.
-A lot of us have bills because our parents are illiterate to it, so they put little bills in our name, and don’t pay it, and it’ll mess our credit up down the road.
+Many of our parents are also financially illiterate.
+They might put little bills in our name, and never pay it.
+That messes up our credit up down the road.
 If I was speaking to my younger self, I would educate myself on that.
-I would also have less tattoos, body art.
+I would also have fewer tattoos, body art.
 Everything else, I really wouldn’t change because I feel like it made me who I am.

-As a new father to a six-month-old son, how do you plan on instilling that same grit in him, despite the fact that he is growing up in a very different world?
+Q: As a new father to a six-month-old son, how do you plan on instilling that same grit in him?

-I always wanted someone like myself that I could look at and try to be like him, to learn something.
+Carlos: I always wanted a role model, someone who I could look up to and try to be like.
 I didn’t know if I touched the stove it would burn my hand.
-With my son having me, I feel like he’ll be able to look at me and my accomplishments, and that’ll inspire him.
+With my son having me, I hope he’ll be able to look at me and my accomplishments, and that will inspire him.
 I’ll just impart everything that I have learned up to this point that I wish I had known back then.
-Now that I have a name, and I have connections, I’ll be able to set him up, but also make him earn it at the same time.
+Now that I have a name and connections, I’ll be able to help set him up, but I’ll also make him earn it at the same time.